farnazpeace/pilot-sc4-cycle1/README.md

-# BDE SC4 Pilot 1 Pipeline
+# BDE SC4 Pilot Cycle 1

 Bootstrap the pipeline for the SC4 pilot 1 on the BDE platform.